Episodios

 Oct 6 2025

 Cheap, simple, high-concept and reasonably graphic, The Long Walk is a throwback to the days of the B-movie.
-In this dystopian, totalitarian version of the USA, an annual event, the Long Walk, is designed to inspire work ethic and national pride in the citizenry, and in so doing restore the country to that self-defined global number one status it craves; to make America great again.
+In its dystopian, totalitarian version of the USA, an annual event, the Long Walk, is designed to inspire a work ethic and national pride in the citizenry, and in so doing restore the country to that self-defined global number one status it craves; to make America great again.
 The televised competition sets fifty young men, one from each state, against each other in a test of endurance: they must walk for as long as they can, maintaining a speed of over 3mph at all times, with success rewarded with unimaginable riches and the fulfilment of a personal wish, and repeated failure to keep up punished with on-the-spot execution.
 There is one winner.
 What promises to be quite dumb is not quite as dumb as Mike anticipates.
 The worldbuilding is fairly thin, and the premise of the competition an immediate hurdle for the audience to clear, but The Long Walk is able to develop thematically in surprising depth through the interactions and conversations between its competitors, who share their thoughts on the event, the personal histories that draw them to it, and their intentions if they win.
 With a number of reservations - we find its visual direction lacking and differ on how good the performances and screenplay are - it's easy to recommend The Long Walk, which shows us an America in need of revolution, and asks its characters what it might take to achieve it.
 Recorded on 28th September 2025.

 Más Menos